 TB NETBible YUN-IBR Diglot Ref.
-Silang Nama Judul Artikel Himne PEDIA MEDIA Gambar Audio Audio Suku Kuno ITL - draft BaDeNo
+Silang Nama Judul Artikel Himne PEDIA MEDIA Gambar Audio Audio Suku Kuno ITL - draft AI BaDeNo

 1 Korintus 6